Deploying Data for Content On RStudio Connect#

-If your data is updated more frequently than your app, the data can live in a database, in a pin on RStudio Connect, or in a separate directory on RStudio Connect, or be accessed using other means.
+If your data is updated more frequently than your app, the data can live in a database, in a pin on RStudio Connect, in a separate directory on RStudio Connect, or be accessed using other means.

 Apps, reports, and APIs on RStudio Connect can pull data from a live connection to a database.

 If you're publishing an app or API, you might want all of the data pulled in at start up time or you might want a live connection that will pull data as input is received from the user.1 Either of these patterns can work.

 If you are pulling data directly from a database into a Shiny app, you'll want to consider how you will protect your credentials.
 We have recommendations for these topics and more at db.rstudio.com.